Imagining a Resilient Future: Engaging the LMU Community

 Six lectures will take place over the 2017-2018 academic year.
 The full schedule is here: LMU 2017-18 Env Lecture Series.

-The second lecture of the series will take place on World Food Day.
-Dr. Cristina Tirado will give a talk entitled, “Global Climate Change, Food, Health, and Sustainability” and will be broadcasted live here: http://www.kaltura.com/tiny/dlxnj.
+The second lecture of the series took place on World Food Day.
+Dr. Cristina Tirado gave a talk entitled, “Global Climate Change, Food, Health, and Sustainability” – it can be viewed here (password is LMU2017).